iggredible/Learn-Vim/ch14_external_commands.md

 3. Execute an external command from inside Vim.

-## Reading the STDOUT of a Command Into Vim
+## Reading The STDOUT Of A Command Into Vim

 The syntax to read the STDOUT of an external command into the current buffer is: